tharanganuwan/calculator/README.md

-This is my first project. this calculator created using java and intelliJ IDEA.
+This is my first project.
+This calculator created using java and intelliJ IDEA.
 Thank You.